kylecribbs24/kylecribbs24.github.io/test_matlab_file.md

 ```
 creates a vector starting at zero, ending at 100, which is incremented up by 5.

-The command `plot(x,y)` creates a line-plot of the vectors x and y.
+[plot](https://www.mathworks.com/help/matlab/ref/plot.html#btzpm1x)(x,y) creates a line-plot of the vectors x and y.
 Make sure vectors x and y are of equal length.
 For example, the vector
 ```
   x = 0:pi/50:4*pi;
 ```